-In this respect, also, the English capitalists have long ago not only fulfilled but far exceeded all the cherished wishes of Herr Sax.
-On Monday, October 14th, 1872, the court in Morpeth had to adjudicate on an application on behalf of 2,000 miners to have their names enrolled on the list of Parliamentary voters.
-It transpired that the greater number of these miners, according to the regulations of the mine at which they were employed, were not to be regarded as tenants of the dwellings in which they lived, but as occupying these dwellings on sufferance, and they could be thrown out of them at any mement without notice.
-(The landowner and houseowner were naturally one and the same person.)
+\ In this respect also, the English capitalists have long ago not only fulfilled but far exceeded all the cherished wishes of Herr Sax.
+On Monday, October 14, 1872, the court in Morpeth had to adjudicate on an application on behalf of 2,000 miners to have their names enrolled on the list of parliamentary voters.
+It transpired that the greater number of these miners, according to the regulations of the mine at which they were employed, were not to be regarded as tenants of the dwellings in which they lived, but, as occupying these dwellings on sufferance, and they could be thrown out of them at any moment without notice.
+(The landowner and house owner were naturally one and the same person.)
 The judge decided that these men were not tenants but servants, and therefore as such not entitled to be included in the list of voters.
-(Daily News, October 15th, 1872.)
-[Note by P. Engels.]
+(Daily News, October 15, 1872.)
+[Note by F. Engels.]

-the time of the Paris World Exhibition ostensibly to report upon the situation of the working classes in France, but in reality to describe their situation as blissful in the extreme, to the greater glory of the Empire.
-And it is to this report, drawn up by a commission composed of the corruptest tools of Bonapartism, that Herr Sax refers, particularly because the results of its work are "according to the committee's own statement fairly complete for France."
+mission composed of the corruptest tools of Bonapartism, that Herr Sax refers, particularly because the results of its work are "according to the committee's own statement fairly complete for France."
 And what are these results?
 Of eighty-nine big industrialists or joint-stock companies which gave information to the commission, thirty-one had built no workers' dwellings at all.
 According to the estimate of Dr. Sax himself, the dwellings that were built house at the most from 50,000 to 60,000 people, and the dwellings themselves consist almost exclusively of no more than two rooms for each family.

-It is obvious that every capitalist who is tied down to a particular rural district by the conditions of his industry-water power, the position of coal mines, ironstone deposits and other mines, etc.-must build dwellings for his workers if none are available.
+It is obvious that every capitalist who is tied down to a particular rural district by the conditions of his industry-water power, the position of coal mines, iron-stone deposits and other mines, etc.-must build dwellings for his workers if none are available.
 To see in this a proof of "latent association," "an eloquent testimony to a growing understanding of the question and its wide import," a "very promising beginning" (page 115), all this demands a very highly developed habit of self-deception.
 For the rest, the industrialists of the various countries differ from each other in this respect also according to national character.
 For instance, Herr Sax informs us (page 117):

 "In England only recently has increased activity on the part of employers in this direction been observable.
-This refers in particular to the more out-of-the-way hamlets in the rural areas. . . .
+This refers in particular to the more out of the way hamlets in the rural areas. . .
 The circumstance that otherwise the workers often have to walk a long way from the nearest village to the factory and arrive there so exhausted that they do not perform enough work is the chief reason which furnishes the employers with the motive for building dwellings for their workers.
-However, the number of those who have a deeper undestanding of conditions and who combine with the cause of housing reform more or less all the other elements of latent association is also increasing, and it is these people to whom credit is due for the establishment of those flourishing colonies. . .
-The names of Ashton in Hyde, Ashworth in Tuxton, Grant in Bury, Greg in Bollington, Marshall in Leeds, Strutt in Belper.
-Salt in Saltaire, Ackroid in Copley, and others are known on this account throughout the United Kingdom."
+However, the number of those who have a deeper understanding of conditions and who combine with the cause of housing reform more or less all the other elements of latent association is also increasing, and it is these people to whom credit is due for the establishment of those flourishing colonies. . .
+The names of Ashton in Hyde, Ashworth in Tuxton, Grant in Bury, Greg in Bollington, Marshall in Leeds, Strutt in Belper, Salt in Saltaire, Ackroid in Copley, and others are known on this account throughout the United Kingdom."